 - Silipint Tasters

 - Put a dollop of sorbet in your Taster, slowly pour over champagne and top with fresh raspberries.
-Not only is it easy to make, it’s fun to watch!
+Not only is it easy to make, but it’s also fun to watch!

 Spending Valentine’s Day With Your Wonderful Self?

 You have to love yourself before you can love another, right?
 Be your own Valentine’s Day date.
 An awesome way to take a me-day on v-day is by taking it outside.
 Before you think the winter season is an excuse to avoid the wilderness, check out our tips and tricks for beginners to winter adventures.
 Another fun way to spend the day is by taking a new class you’ve always wanted to try.
 Beer yoga or local pottery classes are a great way to relax be a little goofy.

 We know we mentioned this before, but we highly recommend checking out an animal shelter to play with available pets!
 It’s not only good for you, but it will warm the hearts of the cats or dogs that you’re visiting.

 We all love crafting, right?
 The hot glue gun is our friend and kids and paint go well together.
 Not always the case, we know.
 Though, a super fun and easy craft you can make with your little ones are flower bouquets made out of Sili-Straws.
 Use the Sili-Straws as stems, cut out paper hearts and write nice notes on them, then put everything in a Sweetheart Swirl Silipint.
 It makes a great gift for parents, teachers, and babysitters!
 You can also fill the Silipint with chocolates or the classic conversation hearts.